 How Long Does An Eviction Stay On Your Record?

 Suppose you are facing an open eviction notice.
 In that case, remember that such a record would stick for around seven years.
 According to the information that the relevant departments have disbursed, it has been understood that public records would reflect the eviction for seven years.
-Although these won’t reflect on your general credit scores, unpaid rent, and fees may negatively affect your credit score, so that is something that you might want to keep an eye out for.
+Although these won’t reflect on your general credit scores, unpaid rent and fees may negatively affect your credit score, so that is something that you should keep an eye out for.

 How Do You Rent With An Eviction On Your Record?